rust-lang/rust/src/doc/rustc-dev-guide/src/mir/dataflow.md

 # Dataflow Analysis

-If you work on the MIR, you will frequently come across various flavors of [dataflow analysis][wiki].
-For example, `rustc` uses dataflow to find uninitialized variables, determine what variables are live across a generator `yield` statement, and compute which `Place`s are borrowed at a given point in the control-flow graph.
+If you work on the MIR, you will frequently come across various flavors of [dataflow analysis][wiki]. `rustc` uses dataflow to find uninitialized variables, determine what variables are live across a generator `yield` statement, and compute which `Place`s are borrowed at a given point in the control-flow graph.
 Dataflow analysis is a fundamental concept in modern compilers, and knowledge of the subject will be helpful to prospective contributors.

 However, this documentation is not a general introduction to dataflow analysis.
 It is merely a description of the framework used to define these analyses in `rustc`.
-It assumes that the reader is familiar with some basic terminology, such as "transfer function", "fixpoint" and "lattice".
+It assumes that the reader is familiar with the core ideas as well as some basic terminology, such as "transfer function", "fixpoint" and "lattice".
 If you're unfamiliar with these terms, or if you want a quick refresher, [*Static Program Analysis*] by Anders Møller and Michael I. Schwartzbach is an excellent, freely available textbook.
-For those who prefer audiovisual learning, the Goethe University Frankfurt has published a series of short [youtube lectures][goethe] in English that are very approachable.
+For those who prefer audiovisual learning, the Goethe University Frankfurt has published a series of short [lectures on YouTube][goethe] in English that are very approachable.

 ## Defining a Dataflow Analysis